opendata-swiss/ogd-handbook-wiki/handbook/publish/hosting.en.md

 Date: 2016-01-02
 Slug: hosting
 Authors:
 Summary: In order for you to import data to the opendata.swiss catalogue, the data must be freely accessible somewhere.
 Only the metadata and a link to the data are published on opendata.swiss.
 Responsibility for actual data hosting lies with the data supplier.
+Data hosting is now relatively cheap and simple to manage, even if you do not yet have a solution in place within your organization.
 Lang: en
 Draft: yes
 ---

-Data hosting is now relatively cheap and simple to manage, even if you do not yet have a solution in place within your organization.
-However, there are some issues you should consider before publication:
+Some issues you should consider before publication:

 **<checkbox> Cloud vs. data center?**